ericwastaken/pylogix-webserver/README.md

 ## Deploying

-This web server must always be deployed behind TLS (a best practice).
+This web server must always be deployed behind TLS (the best practice).
 It is not safe to deploy this web server without TLS, even in testing setups.
 Please see the README.md in the **./deployment-helpers/TLS/** directory for help creating a self-signed certificate suitable for testing.
 In production, you should use a certificate from a trusted CA!

 ### Docker + Nginx

-TODO: Write Docker+Nginx instructions.
+In this scenario, Docker stands up an NGINX container which receives the HTTPS requests and forwards them to the python backend.
+This is the recommended deployment method for PROD environments.
+It's the easiest to set up and maintain plus it supports TLS.

+#### Getting Started with the Docker + Nginx Deployment

+1. Configure the Pylogix-Webserver per the above instructions.
+2. Place your TLS server_certificate.pem and server_key.pem in the **./nginx/secrets/** directory.
+3. From the root of this repository, build the Docker Compose stack with `docker-compose build`.
+4. Start the stack with `docker-compose up -d`.

+You should now be able to access the POST to the web server at https://localhost/get_tag_list on your docker host.
+(Replace with whatever hostname is configured for your host, matching the TLS certificate to avoid browser warnings!)

+Please see the README.md in the **./deployment-helpers/TLS/** directory for help creating a self-signed certificate suitable for testing.

 ### Nginx Native

+In this scenario, your own NGINX server receives the HTTPS requests and forwards them to the python backend.

 You can use the same configuration as the Docker + Nginx setup, but you'll have to install and configure Nginx yourself.

+See the configuration in **./nginx/** for details.

 ## Testing